Ujjwal5705/Stock-Prediction-Portal/README.md

 ---
 ## What is Machine Learning ?
 - Machine Learning is subset of Artificial Intelligence in which computer learns to predict future events based on the past datasets.
 Its like teaching patterns to a machine and then it make predictions based on those patterns.
+1. Youtube recongnises the type/Genre of videos you like the most and shows up in your feed.
+2. Gmail uses a machine learning model which recogises whether a mail is a spam or not.

+## Types of Machine Learning
+- ### Supervised learning
+When we train a machine with correct input as well as output data is known as Supervised learning.
+It is like teaching a kid to label an animal as "Cat" while showing an actual Cat and asking that question again next day.
+Once, enough datasets are fed.
+Machine is given unknown inputs and based on it's past learning, an ouput is predicted.